Tourism in Pakistan: Overview

 Kalash people in northern Pakistan are an ancient community.

 Major tourist attractions in Pakistan include the ruin of Mohenjo-daro and Harappa, the Himalayan hill stations.
 Pakistan is home to several mountain peaks over 7000 m, including K2, which draw adventurers and mountaineers from around the world.
 The north of Pakistan has many old fortresses, ancient architecture and the Hunza and Chitral valleys, which are home to small Kalash communities and Fairy Meadows, and the Diamer District of Gilgit Baltistan.
 Punjab province has the historic city of Lahore, Pakistan's cultural capital, with many examples of Mughal architecture such as Badshahi Masjid, Shalimar Gardens, Tomb of Jahangir and Lahore Fort.

 In the 1960s Pakistan was part of the "hippie trail" stretching from Europe to Asia.
-That tourism disappeared in the 1970s with the conversion from a liberal government to an Islamized Pakistan under dictator Muhammad Zia-ul-Haq.
-Due to subsequent Taliban and al-Qaeda influence, especially after the September 11 attacks, westerners became the target of local branches of those terror organizations.
+That tourism disappeared in the 1970s with the conversion from a liberal government to an Islamised Pakistan under dictator Muhammad Zia-ul-Haq.
+Due to subsequent Taliban and al-Qaeda influence, especially after the September 11 attacks, westerners became the target of local branches of those terror organisations.
 Domestic tourism also slowed as a result of terrorism and anti-terror military operations which had taken the lives of more than 65,000 in Pakistan between 2001 and 2018.

 Tourist visas

 In 2019, Pakistan increased the availability of travel visas in a bid to increase tourism to the country.
-The new program grants visas on arrival to travelers from 50 countries, including the United States.
+The new program grants visas on arrival to travellers from 50 countries, including the United States.
 Citizens of another 175 countries can apply for visas on the internet.
 Previously, visas could only be obtained from Pakistani embassies abroad.